detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

-% Insulin, glucagon and diabetes mellitus
-% Dave Bridges, Ph.D.
-% November 5, 2013

 # Lecture Outline

 This lecture will cover the roles of insulin and glucagon in normal and pathophyiological states, especially diabetes.
 It will focus on pharmacological interventions for both of these pathologies.
 This lecture will cover the following four topics.

 * Physiological regulation of blood glucose
     * Insulin Signaling
     * Glucagon Signaling
 * Pathophysiology related to glucose control
     * Type I Diabetes
     * Type II Diabetes
-* Common Pharmacological Interventions for Insulin Resistance
+* Common Pharmacological Interventions for Diabetes

 #Diabetes